PromptECO/clariform/CONTRIBUTING.md

 ```

 ```
-docker exec -it server node out/runtime.js --check src/test/clariform/invalid.clar
+docker exec -it server node out/runtime.js --check src/test/invalid.clar
 ```

 ## EVAL IN REPL

-The REPL allows you to evaluate Clojure expressions as _within_ the runtime.
+The REPL allows you to evaluate Clojure expressions _on_ the runtime.
 It requires both the server and a runtime to be running.

 Start a _repl_: